Kate Middleton Style Blog

 That is, until 2022, when it went viral on TikTok:

-A royal watcher unearthed rare video footage showing Kate gracefully descending the grand staircase at Clarence House, arm in arm with Prince William:
+One royal watcher unearthed rare video footage showing Kate gracefully descending the grand staircase at Clarence House, arm in arm with Prince William.
+I couldn’t remember ever seeing this footage, I’m not sure if you’ve seen it either.
+Take a look:

 As her satin gown gleamed in the dimming lights and her crystal belt caught every glint, fans worldwide were reminded of this iconic style moment.
 The footage quickly enchanted viewers, who flooded the comments section with admiration: “She looked SPECTACULAR in this!”, “This was stunning.
 Slayed, totally”.